 The topic was using mobile technology, specifically text messaging, in the sexual health context.
 As someone who utilizes new media in all my projects, I was excited to hear what the panelists had to say, and see if my experiences were borne out in their work as well.
 The lineup was great, featuring Tom Subak from Planned Parenthood Federation of America, Dr. Pamela Johnson from Voxiva (developer of the great mobile maternal and newborn health program Text4Baby), Sam McKelvie from Mobile Commons, and Eric Leven from RipRoad.
-It was hosted by ISIS’s Executive Director and Founder, Deb Levine (who, dear readers, incidentally was instrumental as the launcher of Go Ask Alice!, and as a former Alice!
+It was hosted by ISIS’s Executive Director and Founder, Deb Levine (who, incidentally was instrumental as the launcher of Go Ask Alice!, and as a former Alice!
 Health Promotion Office employee for a couple of years, I wanted to make sure to plug that).